-Students seeking approval for ACM in engineering (with the exception of Biosystems Engineering) and business majors are not eligible for consideration for ACM until their sophomore year; at which time they have declared a major and the major has been approved for ACM.
+Students who seek approval for ACM in engineering (except for Biosystems Engineering) and business majors are not eligible for consideration for ACM until their sophomore year; at which time they have declared a major and the major has been approved for ACM.

-The following South Carolina institutions do not participate in the ACM program:
+The following institutions do not participate in the ACM program:

 College of Charleston